scvalex/ltc/reference/proposal.md

 system running on modern hardware.
 By modern Linux system, we mean that the data-store should make use of features such as the file-system cache, the IO scheduler's elevator lifting, and automatic memory paging.

-The solution to this phase is very likely to be "whatever CouchDB/MongoDB/something does".
+Since this is only a key-value store, without support for transactions, it should not be too difficult to implement.
+For instance, CouchDB's on-disk format is an append-only B+-tree; if all else fails, that should be enough for LTc, and it could probably be written and tested in a week.

 Additionally, develop a benchmark to compare different implementations of the data-store.